 14) Saint-Nicolas Villages

-Like many eastern cities in France and Germany, Nancy has its own Christmas markets, known here as St Nicholas villages, which contribute greatly to the special magical atmosphere of Christmas in the east.
+Like many easter cities in France and Germany, Nancy has its own Christmas markets known as St Nicholas villages.
+These villages light up during the Saint Nicholas’ Festival, particularly Saint Nicholas’ weekend.

 Verdun is a small town in north-eastern France, on the banks of the Meuse River.
 It is known as the site of the Battle of Verdun, which took place during the First World War.
 The battlefields of Verdun are marked by museums and memorials, such as the Douaumont Ossuary, which houses the remains of over 100,000 soldiers.
 To the northwest of the city is the Meuse-Argonne American Cemetery.
 In the town, the huge Chaussée Gate was once part of the medieval wall.